 Provision H.R.
-1427 (110 th Congress) H.R.
-1461 (109 th Congress) Title I - Reform of Regulation of Enterprises and Federal Home Loan Banks Subtitle A - Improvement of Safety and nd Soundness Short Title Federal Housing Finance Reform Act of 2007 Federal Housing Finance Reform Act of 2005 Definitions "Regulated Entity" refers to Fannie Mae and Freddie Mac and affiliates, and each Federal Home Loan Bank.
-"Regulated Entity-Affiliated Party" means (1) directors, officers, employees, or agents of a regulated entity, or a controlling shareholder; (2) shareholders, affiliates, consultants or joint venture partners, or any other person as determined by the director, that participates in the conduct of the affairs of the regulated entity (except that shareholders are not participants solely because they are members or customers of the regulated entity); (3) any independent contractor that knowingly or recklessly participates in violation of law, breach of fiduciary duty, or unsafe or unsound practice that may cause more than minimal loss to the regulated entity; and (4) any not-for profit that receives its principal funding from a regulated entity.
+3221(House Approved May 8, 2008)/H.R.
+1427 H.R.
+3221 (Senate Approved July 11, 2008) Title Title III - Reform of Regulation of Enterprises and Federal Home Loan Banks Title I - Reform of Regulation of Enterprises Subtitle Subtitle A - Reform of Regulation of Enterprises and Federal Home Loan Banks Subtitle A - Improvement of Safety and Soundness Supervision Chapter Chapter 1 - improvement of Safety and Soundness Short Title Federal Housing Finance Reform Act of 2008 Federal Housing Finance Reform Act of 2007 Federal Housing Finance Regulatory Reform Act of 2008 Definitions "Regulated Entity" refers to Fannie Mae and Freddie Mac and affiliates, and each Federal Home Loan Bank.
+"Regulated Entity-affiliated Party" means-(A) any director, officer, employee, or agent for, a regulated entity, or controlling shareholder of an enterprise; (B) any shareholder, affiliate, consultant, or joint venture partner of a regulated entity, and any other person, as determined by the Director (by regulation or on a case-by-case basis) that participates in the conduct of the affairs of a regulated entity, except that a shareholder of a regulated entity shall not be considered to have participated in the affairs of that regulated entity solely by reason of being a member or customer of the regulated entity; (C) any independent contractor for a regulated entity (including any attorney, appraiser, or accountant), if - (i) the independent contractor knowingly or recklessly participates in - (I) any violation of any law or regulation; (II) any breach of fiduciary duty; or (III) any unsafe or unsound practice; and (ii) such violation, breach, or practice caused, or is likely to cause, more than a minimal financial loss to, or a significant adverse effect on, the regulated entity; and (D) any not-for-profit corporation that receives its principal funding, on an ongoing basis, from any regulated entity.
 (Sec.
-2) Same, except does not contain the category of "any other person, as determined by the director" in the definition of "regulated entity-affiliated party."
-New Regulatory Agency Federal Housing Finance Agency (Sec.
-101) Identical provisions.
-Agency Status Independent federal agency (Sec.
-101) Identical provisions.
-Jurisdiction General supervisory and regulatory authority over Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
+302) Same definition of "regulated entity."
+Definition of "entity-affiliated party" is identical to H.R.
+3221's definition of "regulated entity-affiliated party."
+Also includes definitions of danger of default, very low income, conforming mortgage, extremely low income, and low income area.
 (Sec.
-101) Identical provisions.
+1128)